With a little help from my friends: essentiality vs opportunity in group criticality: A comparison of the properties

 Let $\mathcal{P}^N$ be the set of probability distributions on the power set of $N$.
 Take $p\in\mathcal{P}^N$, with $p(S)$ denoting the probability of coalition $S \subseteq N$ forming and new voting powers are introduced. \begin{definition} The {\em essential minimal measure} of voting power of rank $\kappa$ for player $i \in N$, denoted $\beta^{m,\kappa}_{i}$ is the probability of $i$ of being $m$-critical of rank $\kappa$ wrt to a random coalition $S \subseteq N$ originating from probability $p$.\\ By replacing $m$-criticality with $g$-criticality we obtain the {\em group essential measure} of voting power of rank $\kappa$, $\beta^{g,\kappa}_{i}$, while by replacing it with $d$-criticality, we obtain the {\em differential measure} of criticality, $\beta^{d,\kappa}_{i}$, always of rank $\kappa$. \end{definition}

 In Beisbart \cite{b10} the index $\beta^{d,\kappa}_{i}$ was simply referred to as the measure of voting power of rank $\kappa$.
-We add the term "differential" to distinguish it from the other values defined here. \\
+We add the term "differential" to distinguish it from the other values defined in the present work. \\

-Given a simple game $v$, we define, for each player $i\in N$, the sequence of indices where $x=m$, $x=d$ or $x=g$.
+Given a simple game $(N,v)$, we define, for each player $i\in N$, the sequence of indices where $x=m$, $x=d$ or $x=g$.
 For our purposes, we are interested in a global index that includes the whole sequence of ranks.
 We consider $\pi_i^{x,\kappa} $, the probability of being $x$-critical up to rank $\kappa$,

 \begin{definition} Let $v,w$ be simple games.
 For a given player $i \in N$, the vector of average ranks $\boldsymbol{\beta}^x_i(w)$ dominates $\boldsymbol{\beta}^x_i(v)$ in \emph{first-order stochastic dominance}, and we write $\boldsymbol{\beta}^x_i(w) \succeq_{\mathrm{1sd}} \boldsymbol{\beta}^x_i(v)$, whenever $ \pi_i^{x,\kappa}(w) \geq \pi_i^{x,\kappa}(v) $ for every $ \kappa \in N$. \end{definition}